Cosmos: War of the Planets: Release

 Cosmos: War of the Planets was released in 1977.
 It grossed a total of 123,200,000 Italian lire domestically in Italy.
-Recycling the film's actors, costumes, sets, and props, Brescia produced four loosely-connected sequels: Battle of the Stars, War of the Robots, Star Odyssey, and the adult film-inflected, The Beast in Space.

 Reception

 From a contemporary review in Italy, L'Unità found the film to have drawn too much inspiration from several films of the past and that it had a poor quality script.
 Film historian Howard Hughes described the film as a remake of the 1965 film Planet of the Vampires.

 In his Cinema Italiano: The Complete Guide from Classics to Cult, Hughes criticizes the movie in every respect, for the script, special effects, costumes, music, and acting.
 Likewise, in his TV Movies and Video Guide, Leonard Maltin gives the film two stars and pans the special effects and acting.